bvarner/varnerized_ant_cpcbm/README.md

 # Varnerized ANT Compact PCB Maker

-Since first coming across the ANT project, I've wanted to make one.
+Since first coming across the [ANT](https://www.youtube.com/channel/UCX44z-SSL7LzcB4xxgUdHHA) project, I've wanted to make one.
 However there are some esoteric hardware choices in the base project that seem to prioritize form over function and cost.
 As a hobbiest, my primary concerns are not asthetics as much as cost and component availability.

-In making my decisions about what to 'Varnerize' vs. purchase and stick to the plans I'll be weighing things based upon:

-* What's already in my component drawers or easily obtainable given current supply chain and production limitations.
-Prioritize functional available parts over form.
-* What I can reasonably 3d-print and combine with something else already in my component drawers.
-Prioritize self fabrication over purchasing produced parts.
-* Functional Accuracy.
-Modifications will prioritize accuracy over workable size.
-I expect some modifications to reduce the work area.
-* Build cost.
-If I can cut the cost to build by 1/3rd but still retain 80% of the work area and feature set -- then that's a very Varner thing to do.

-### Things I planned to investigate:

-* NEMA17 steppers in place of the NEMA11s, and in the case of the head, in place of the NEMA 8.
-I've seen [this top-mounted NEMA 11 modification](https://jplattel.nl/post/2021-03-07-improving-the-ant-head/) which has supplied a surprising amount of 'idea fuel'.
-* Bridge segmenting and joinery.
-* Use of an Arduino Uno R3 + GRBL board instead of the STM32 based Arm board + GRBL board.
-* 8mm Rods and LM8UU bearings instead of the 6mm rods and LM6UU bearings.
-* 3d printable pulleys based around 683ZZ bearings.
-As of 10/2021 I was able to obtain a 20 pack of these bearings for $10.
-Sourcing the appropirate number of 16-tooth pulleys would have cost more than the 20 pack of bearings.
-* Overhangs in some parts (which seem to be dimensionally important) should have 'snap-off' supports.
-* Use of a TR8x8 leadscrew, along with a GT2 closed loop belt and pulley system for Z-Axis motion.
-I have a few of these belts laying around from converting my prusa-style printer to a [Skelestruder](https://jltxplore.dozuki.com/c/Skelestruder_for_Prusa_MK3) extruder.

-## Finalized Varnerizations
+## Varnerizations
 1. Created a parametric (parameterized) reimplemenation of the bridge & head in Fusion 360.
 Fusion Archive and STEP export included.
 2. 8MM Linear Rods & LM8UU linear bearings.
     * Sacrificed 4mm of Y axis travel to allow for wall thicknesses to be reasonable with 15mm bores.